arqex/freezer/README.md

 console.log('changed');
 // logs 'event' first and 'changed' after
 ```
 Use it in cases that you need immediate updates.
-For example, if you are using React and you want to store an input value outside its component, you'll need to use `now` because the user can type more than one character before the update method is triggered, losing data.
+For example, if you are using React and you want to store an input value outside its component, you'll need to use `now` because the user can type more than one character before the update method is emited, losing data.

 Using Freezer's [`live` option](#api) is like using `now` on every update.